FlourishHealth/ferns-ui/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ffd05ee5-fbcf-417e-8455-45ea15447361/deploy-status)](https://app.netlify.com/sites/ferns-ui/deploys)

 ## Why Ferns UI?
-Ferns UI provides a consistent UI for React Native and React Native Web, with theming support, primarily designed for Expo.
-It abstracts both platforms, offering components that work uniformly across all supported environments.
+Ferns UI provides a consistent UI for React Native and React Native Web, support iOS, Android, and Web all in one simple repo.
+It has theming support and is primarily designed for Expo.
+It provides an abstraction layer over React Native components, making it easier to build responsive applications that work across all platforms.
 For example, instead of using <div> and <View>, you use <Box>, which translates to a flexbox-first layout system.